Anthony Scully

 Anthony Richard Scully (born 19 April 1999) is an Irish professional footballer who plays as a forward for club Shrewsbury Town.

 Club career

 Early career

 Scully joined West Ham United as a youth player in 2011.
 On 23 May 2016, West Ham announced Scully had signed his first professional contract with the club.
-During Scully's time at West Ham, he appeared as a triallist for Norwich City and Nottingham Forest.

 Lincoln City

 On 3 February 2020, after 37 appearances for West Ham's under-23s, Scully signed for League One club Lincoln City.
 On 15 February 2020, on his first start for Lincoln, Scully scored his maiden goal for the club in a 4–3 loss against Accrington Stanley.
 He would sign a new contract on 25 February 2021, keeping him at the club until the summer of 2023.
 His form during September 2021, would see him nominated for the EFL Player of the Month for League One.

 Wigan Athletic

 On 1 September 2022, Scully signed for Wigan Athletic for an undisclosed fee.